10.29.08

 3.25.05

-As for Matt Cirino, my personal tattooist: He has relocated back to Cleveland, Ohio, and currently works at The Illustrator in Elyria, Ohio.
-To contact him personally for appointments and information, please email him at mattsaweee@yahoo.com
+As for Matt Cirino, my personal tattooist (in Ohio): He currently works at his own shop Tried & True in Elyria, Ohio.
+To contact him personally for appointments and information, please call (440) 281-9996.

 12.22.04

 Thank you for visiting!
-I am a freelance web/graphic designer, programmer, artist, musician, and filmmaker all rolled into one person (with 4 websites to help spread the madness).
-In 2004, this site has gone through a most extensive and complete overhaul since the year 2000.
-I also run my record label CRC-Music (www.crc-music.com), I present my musical indentity through www.stillinertia.com, and all my accomplishments as well as abilities available for freelance and outsourcing needs can be explored through Kraley Productions (www.kraleyproductions.com).
+I am a freelance web/graphic designer, (oldschool/ancient) programmer, artist, musician, and filmmaker all rolled into one person (with 4 websites to help spread the madness).
+In 2004, this site went through an extensive and complete overhaul since its second version in 2000, and the front page was redesigned for its 67th iteration in 2010.
+I also create my own music under my record label named CRC-Music (www.crc-music.com), I present my musical indentity through www.stillinertia.com, and all my accomplishments as well as abilities available for freelance/outsourcing needs can be explored through all my sistes including Kraley Productions (www.kraleyproductions.com) or immediate contact via email.

-This section I update most often out of all the site... just to let everyone (anyone who cares to) know about what is currently going on in my life.. no matter how far away you all may be geographically.
-The Story section contains the story of my life in the form of info and recommendations.
-Feel free to have a look around, view my portfolio, bookmark my reference section and if you have any questions or comments, please send them to jason@jasonkraley.com.
+This section I update as my life dictates... just to let everyone (anyone who cares to) know about what is currently going on in my life.. no matter how far away you all may be geographically.
+The Story section contains the story of my life in the form of an ever-growing section since 2004.
+Feel free to have a look around, view my portfolio, check back frequently to my reference section for the most current input/output translations - and if you have any questions or comments, please send them to jason@gmail.com.

 www.myspace.com/jasonkraley